Skip to content

 Curiosity

 Travel with an open mind.
 Ask questions.
 Listen.
 Learn.
 Don’t assume that the way you do things at home is the best way, or the only way.
 Whatever your interests—food, history, art, religion, etc.—take a guided tour or a workshop to explore more than what Google can tell you.
-Independent travellers often think themselves better than “tourists” who do everything in groups, but it’s not virtuous to spend as little as possible in the community and never meet anyone else on your travels either.
+Some independent travellers think themselves better than “tourists” who do everything in groups, but it’s not virtuous to spend as little as possible in the community and never meet anyone else on your travels either.

 And talk to people!
 If you haven’t had a conversation with anyone who isn’t making money off you, it’s such a missed opportunity.
 Public transportation is great for this.